Violent Saturday: Plot

 Harper is a bank robber posing as a traveling salesman.
 He arrives in the town of Bradenville, soon to be joined by sadistic benzedrine addict Dill and bookish Chapman.

-Boyd Fairchild is the manager of the local copper mine who is troubled by his philandering wife.
+Boyd Fairchild is the self-pitying manager of the local copper mine who is troubled by his philandering wife.
 He considers an affair with nurse Linda Sherman, although he truly loves his wife.
-His associate Shelley Martin has a happy home life, although his son Steve believes that he is a coward because he did not serve in World War II, having remained in the U.S. to manage an airplane factory.
-Harry Reeves, the manager of the local bank, is a peeping tom, and librarian Elsie Braden resorts to larceny to escape her debts.
+His associate Shelley Martin has a happy home life, although his son Steve believes that he is a coward because he did not serve in World War II, having remained in the U.S. to manage the mine for the war effort.
+Harry Reeves, the manager of the local bank, is a timid peeping tom, and librarian Elsie Braden resorts to larceny to escape her debts.

-As the bank robbers execute their plan to rob the bank, Mrs. Fairchild is slain and Reeves is wounded in a gunfight.
-Martin is held hostage on a farm with an Amish family.
+As the bank robbers execute their plan to rob the bank, Reeves is wounded in a gunfight and Mrs. Fairchild is slain in the crossfire.
+Meanwhile, Martin is held hostage on a farm with an Amish family.
 With the help of the family's pacifist father Stadt, he defeats the crooks.
+Stadt's beliefs are tested to breaking when he is forced to drive a pitchfork into the back of Dill in order to save a wounded Martin.
 In the aftermath, Martin becomes a hero to Steve and Linda comforts Fairchild as he grieves for his wife.